JerrySJoseph/BackgroundTaskManager/README.md

 ```

-Don't forget to add jitpack in your project level repositories
+Don't forget to add jitpack in your project level build.gradle file

 ```gradle
     allprojects {